Gymnastics at the 2012 Summer Olympics – Women's uneven bars

-The women's uneven bars final at the 2012 Olympic Games in London was held at the North Greenwich Arena on 6 August.
+The women's uneven bars final at the 2012 Summer Olympics in London was held at the North Greenwich Arena on 6 August.

 Aliya Mustafina of Russia won the gold medal, He Kexin of China won silver, and Beth Tweddle of Great Britain won bronze.

 Format of competition

 The top eight competitors in the qualification phase (with a limit of two per country) advanced to the final.
 Qualification scores were then ignored, with only final-round scores counting.